rfgsantos/heart-rate-playlist/README.md

 * 23-05-2017: Massive roadblock encountered.
 Need instructions and help.
 See #Android Client.

 * 27-05-2017: Roadblock passed, just a lot of work to be done.
 Started studying BLE, Retrofit and BroadcastReceivers to get all parts working in the Android.
 Have until the 31st May to have it done.

+* 05-06-2017: Created very basic recommendation system.
+Can handle reaction.
+Webserver will accept public requests.

+* 06-06-2017: Added classification module to hold classification types and return results on each user's reactions.

+* 22-06-2017: Adding reactions to database.